smucclaw/internal_docs/docs/current_system/index.md

 ### The MathLang system and transpiler

+**TODO: Add 1-2 sentences explaining what this is**

-See "The 'Explainable' codebase" in the [codebase](./codebase/index.md) file.
+See "The 'Explainable' codebase" in the [codebase](./codebase/explainable.md) file.

 ### Natural Language Generation